 Wanting to bring your friends is completely understandable.
 We want this to be a safe place for you.
 If your friend is ready to make a change then they are welcome to the PDAP experience.
 If your friend isn’t ready to make a change, then it will be difficult for you to gain anything out of the experience.

 My parents are making me go but I don’t want to go.
 Should I still come?

 All we ask is that you give PDAP a reasonable try.
 If you really don’t enjoy the experience, then there is no obligation to continue.
 The last thing we want is for you to feel like you are coming to PDAP as a form of punishment by your parents.
 If you don’t join our program, we will help you find another resource that will better meet your needs.

 I don’t want to come with my parents.
 Is it cool if I come without them?

 Come to a meeting and see what PDAP is about.
-If you decide to stay around, we will strongly urge parental participation for several reasons:
+If you decide to stay around, we will strongly urge parental participation, because the whole family will become healthier.

 Will people find out I’m attending?